oasci/reptar/docs/source/sampling.rst

 Reptar provides automated procedures for sampling structures from reptar files.
 For example, sampling water trimers from a molecular dynamics simulation.
-To sample structures and add to a group you can use the class :class:`~reptar.sampler.Sampler`.
+To sample structures and add to a group you can use the class :class:`~reptar.Sampler`.

 Examples
 ========